 Creating an ideal customer profile still a top challenge for many businesses today

 From over-reliance on dated technologies to a lack of a modern tech infrastructure, there are numerous challenges for brands that want to build an advanced customer profile.

 Let’s break down the biggest pain points that prevent many types of companies from creating the ideal customer profile — impediments that can ultimately help you define your ideal customer and build exhaustive profiles for all contacts in your database ecosystem.

 Uncertainty about altering complex database infrastructure

-Whether you have one of the aforementioned marketing cloud suites or a mix of legacy tools from various vendors, it can be difficult (see: labor-intensive) to figure out where to begin with your database audit and determine which systems to keep and which to replace.
+Whether you have one of the aforementioned cloud suites or a mix of legacy tools from various vendors, it can be difficult (see: time- and labor-intensive) to figure out where to begin with your database audit and determine which systems to keep and replace.

 Some of these solutions may offer relatively extensive customer profiles.
 When this is the case, it often leads to questions (and general reluctance) internally within an organization regarding the merits of ‘starting over’ with a new core database.

 Lack of marketing personnel to own and operate database

 As Scott Brinker noted at MarTech East 2019, without knowledgeable and capable folks within one’s marketing department (not on the IT or data science teams) to take the reins of your tech stack, none of your individual databases will help grow vital metrics.

 Or give you the comprehensive customer profile your team needs to thrive.